PlanningBiblio/PlanningBiblio/tests/README.txt

 !IMPORTANT <dbname> must be different from the production DB name.
 <dbuser> should be able to create a database.

+Install composer (needed to run the tests): https://getcomposer.org/doc/00-intro.md

 run tests like the following:
 ./vendor/bin/simple-phpunit --bootstrap tests/bootstrap.php tests/

-bootstrap.php create a database (named like choosen in .env.test) and init the ORM.
+bootstrap.php create a database (named like choosen in .env.test.local) and init the ORM.